-In a VPC network, a route consists of a single destination (CIDR) and a single next hop.
+In a VPC network, a route consists of a single destination prefix in CIDR format and a single next hop.
 When an instance in a VPC network sends a packet, Google Cloud delivers the packet to the route's next hop if the packet's destination address is within the route's destination range.

 This page provides an overview of how routes work in Google Cloud.